rerrorctf/ret/README.md

 - `pwnscriptname`
   - This is what you would like the script created by `ret pwn` to be called.
-  - The default is `go.py` and is chosen to be short and not clash with any common imports as per https://github.com/rerrorctf/ret/blob/main/config/config.go#L16
+  - The default is `go.py` and is chosen to be short and not clash with any common imports as per https://github.com/rerrorctf/ret/blob/main/config/config.go#L25

+- `pwnscripttemplate`
+  - Path to a template to that can be used to override the default behaviour of pwn.

 - `flagformat`
   - This is the regular expression that matches the flag format for the ctf you are currently playing.